-Kafue National Park Packages & Accommodation
+Kafue National Park Safari Packages and Accommodation

-Kafue National Park
+Kafue National Park Zambia

 This story is about Kafue National Park, an iconic conservation area in Zambia renowned as the largest national park in the country – and a grand African destination where some of the best safari packages and accommodation introduce travellers to a thrilling Big 5 experience.
 Kafue National Park covers an area as big as Wales in the UK or Massachusetts in the USA, an incredible 22 400 square km of wilderness – one of the largest parks in Africa.
-Voyage2Africa shows you where to stay and how to plan your safaris in this amazing park.
+Voyage2Africa shows you where to stay and how to plan your safaris in this amazing park in Zambia.

 Home to 152 different species of mammals, Kafue is named after the majestic Kafue River that meanders through three Zambian provinces.
-It starts in the Congo, joins the Zambezi and runs for about 960 km through Africa to Zimbabwe.
+The Kafue River starts in the Congo, joins the Zambezi and runs for about 960 km through Africa to Zimbabwe.
 This water source supports the enormous biodiversity in the park and farmers draw from it upstream to irrigate and create hydroelectric power.
-Kafue is remote from the usual tourism routes so it is possible to feel completely alone in a huge space where lodges are totally spread out.
+Kafue Zambia is remote from the usual tourism routes so it is possible to feel completely alone in a huge space where lodges are totally spread out.

 Highlights